Google reportedly pushing ads for the Pixel Tablet through the Home app

 Android Police reported on the notifications, which show up like any other Google Home app notification on your phone.
 However, this one says, “Meet the Google Pixel Tablet.”
 When tapped, sends users straight to the Pixel Tablet listing on Google’s web store.

 The publication reports that the notifications have shown up for people over the last week or two, with reports coming from the U.S. and Europe.
 Moreover, the notification appeared on all types of phones and reportedly even a Pixel Tablet.

-It’s unclear whether Canadians have received or will receive the notification — so far, no one on the MobileSyrup team has seen it, though several people on the team already have Pixel Tablets, which could be a factor.
+Update August 17th, 2023 at 10:58am ET: MobileSyrup senior reporter Dean Daley received the Pixel Tablet notification on a Pixel device, so it seems Canadians can get the notification after all.

 Android Police also notes that the notification comes through the Home app’s ‘Other notifications’ channel.
 It’s not clear what else the channel is used for, but if you’re concerned about receiving more advertisements from Google, you can mute that channel while still receiving notifications from other parts of the Home app.